nrwl/nx/docs/shared/reference/project-configuration.md

 The configuration above means that the test target depends on all source files of a given project and only prod sources (non-test sources) of its dependencies.
 In other words, it treats test sources as private.

+For more information about modifying `inputs` and `namedInputs` for your own repo, read [Customizing Inputs](/more-concepts/customizing-inputs)

 ### outputs